vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/ansible.md

 ```

 ### Tags
-Tags in Ansible offer a way to only run a specific task or exclude tasks.
-In the playbooks provided we tag tasks with STIG IDs and sometimes a category such as sshd if there are many tasks that touch ssh.
+Tags in Ansible offer a way to run only a specific task or to exclude tasks.
+In the playbooks provided tasks are tagged with STIG IDs, and sometimes also tagged with a category (such as 'sshd') if there are many tasks that comprise that category.

-When running a playbook you can specify `--tags` or `--skip-tags` at the cli followed by a list of tags.
+When running a playbook `--tags` or `--skip-tags` can be specified at the cli followed by a list of tags.

 ### Inventory
-Ansible automates tasks on managed nodes or “hosts” in your infrastructure, using a list or group of lists known as inventory.
-You can pass host names at the command line, but most Ansible users create inventory files.
-Your inventory defines the managed nodes you automate, with groups so you can run automation tasks on multiple hosts at the same time.
-Once your inventory is defined, you use patterns to select the hosts or groups you want Ansible to run against.
+Ansible automates tasks on managed nodes or “hosts” in your infrastructure using a list or group of lists known as inventory.
+Host names can be passed at the command line, but most Ansible users create inventory files.
+The inventory files define the managed nodes to be automated, including optional groupings so the automation tasks can be run on multiple hosts at the same time.
+Once the inventory is defined, patterns can be used to select the hosts or groups that the Ansible tasks should run against.

-The examples we provide in this documentation just pass host names at the command line but if creating inventory files is desired that can be done as well but is outside of the scope here.
+Most of the examples provided in this documentation just pass host names at the command line, but if creating inventory files is desired that can be achieved as well, but is outside of the scope here.

 For more information on inventory, see [Building Ansible inventories](https://docs.ansible.com/ansible/latest/inventory_guide/index.html).

 ### Check mode
 Check mode runs a playbook and simulates the results.
-Not all modules support check mode and we do not write our playbooks with check mode in mind.
+Not all modules support check mode and the playbooks included here were not written with check mode in mind.

 ## Running Ansible Examples and Common Arguments
-The examples below are for running Ansible with the vSphere 8 VCSA profile.
+The examples below are for running Ansible with the vSphere 8 VCSA profile (note the comma after the host information):

 ```bash
 # Run all controls on a target vCenter.
 Prompts for user password(-k), displays verbose output(-v).